Myles Straw Preview, Player Props: Guardians vs. Angels

-The Cleveland Guardians, including Myles Straw (.207 on-base percentage in past 10 games, 92 points below season-long percentage), battle starting pitcher Jhonathan Diaz and the Los Angeles Angels at Angel Stadium of Anaheim, Thursday at 9:38 PM ET.
+The Cleveland Guardians, including Myles Straw (.179 batting average in his past 10 games), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

 Myles Straw Game Info & Props vs. the Angels